jeswheel/haiti_article/README.md

 - [ ] re-write this README with updated instructions about batchtools.
 - [ ] `si/calibrateMod3.Rnw` needs to be re-factored for the new way of fitting Model 3.
+- [ ] Fix labels for confidence interval plots for models 2 and 3.